michellewl/building_resilience/README.md

 - To develop suitable machine learning model(s) that can be applied to individual buildings to make energy demand predictions.
 - To compare performance of different prediction models, using common industry evaluation metrics.

+#### Hypotheses
+- A heuristic model predicts energy demand with lower error than a machine learning model.
+- In future climate scenarios, the energy demand for space cooling in buildings increases (assuming current space cooling technology).

 ## Methodology
 Ideal data would have high spatio-temporal resolution, enabling the mapping of weather data to building energy usage.
 Features would include information about the buildings, location and population, which are also interlinked.